avinash3147/eva-pytorch/README.md

 * main.py
   * Main file which calls the required methods sequentially just like colab notebook

-## Enchancements Added:-

-* We have not used maxpooling a any time.
-* For the Transition block 1 only 1x1 conv s used to reduce the number of params.
-* For the Transition block 2 we have used **Dilation Convolution** to decrease the size of image and get a higher receptive field output
-* For the Transition block 3 we have used normal convolutions with stride as 2.
-* We have used **6 Depth wise Seperable convolutions** .
-* Use Cross Entropy for loss calculation
-* Data Augumentations using Albumenation Library.

 ## Data Augumentation:-

 The data augumentation techniques used are:-